smartnews/smartnews-ads-advertising-api-spec/README.md

 - The structure and location of the `amV2` object may vary depending on the endpoint.
 To understand exactly where to find the `amV2` object for each specific endpoint, please refer to the detailed API documentation.

 ## Release Schedule
-Starting from the end of February 2024, AMv2 data support across our API endpoints will be rolled out in a phased approach, with the rollout expected to be complete by early March 2024.
+Starting from the end of February 2024, AMv2 data support across our API endpoints will be rolled out in a phased approach, with the rollout expected to be complete by mid March 2024.
 Below is the provisional order of release for AMv2 data support:

 1. `amV2` field is added for all the following endpoints.
 1. [`GET /api/v1.0/creatives/{creativeId}/insights`](./smartnews-ads-insights-api.md#Endpoints)